 The energy label has been a mainstay of appliances and products for more than 25 years.
 It's supported consumers and professional buyers in the searching and choosing of energy efficient products, and helped manufacturers and retailers develop more innovative and efficient products.

 Due to increased demand for more environmentally friendly options, the energy that products use has reduced.
-This means that the current labelling scheme - ranging from A+++ to G - has become less effective.
-The use of multiple '+' signs reduces clarity and most modern products now occupy the top two or three classes.
-This makes it more difficult for consumers to identify the most efficient products.
+This meant that the old labelling scheme - ranging from A+++ to G - had become less effective.
+This made it more difficult for consumers to identify the most efficient products.

 The label has therefore been revised and optimised.
-The new label, which will appear in high street and online shops from March 2021, will feature a new, simpler range: A to G. Explore our website to find out more about the changes.
+The new label, which started to appear in high street and online shops from March 2021, features a new, simpler range: A to G. Explore our website to find out more about the changes.

 Essential features of the new label